Azure/terraform-azurerm-avm-res-netapp-netappaccount/examples/active-directory/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Active Directory example

-This deploys the module in its simplest form.
+This deploys an Azure NetApp Files account and makes a connection to an existing Active Directory domain.

 ```hcl
 terraform {